andrewlorusso/notes/nomad/nomad.md

  - all programs scripts
  - all new notes until stable env
  - defined enviroment, it does not need to be a full script or playbook. but just maybe a goal or checklist
- - all infastrcuture (make a firmware testing script) Refine and interate the the cloud after.
+ - all infrastructure/ computing env (make a firmware testing script) Refine and interate the the cloud after.